-And recognize that the buyer’s journey is not the same as your sales cycle.
+And recognize that the buyer’s journey is different from your sales cycle.

-If you focus exclusively on making the lives of your sales and marketing team easier without taking into account the downstream impact on the buyers, you are failing.
+If you focus exclusively on making the lives of your sales and marketing team easier without considering the downstream impact on the buyers, you are failing.
 The same holds if you create terrific buyer experiences while making the lives of your employees miserable.

 You must find the balance.

 The answer may be as simple as your sales team if you are running a traditional Sales Enablement program.

 Are you looking to support any or all of the following roles?